tektutor/openshift-tekton-feb-2022/Day1/README.md

 ##🍿Demo - Adding worker role to the master nodes

 :x: Please don't attempt this in our training lab.
-This will affect the overall number of Pods that can be deployed in our OpenShift cluster.
+This will affect the overall number of Pods that can be deployed in our OpenShift cluster 🔴🔴🔴

 However, I'll give a hands-on demo from my local lab environment.